 Papermaking Systems Segment by Product Line.
 The following table presents revenues for our Papermaking Systems segment by product line, the changes in revenues by product line between 2015 and 2014, and the changes in revenues by product line between 2015 and 2014 excluding the effect of currency translation.
-The increase (decrease) in revenues excluding the effect of currency translation represents the increase (decrease) resulting from converting 2015 revenues in local currency into U.S. dollars at 2014 excluding the effect of currency translation is a non-GAAP measure.
+The increase (decrease) in revenues excluding the effect of currency translation represents the increase (decrease) resulting from converting 2015 revenues in local currency into U.S. dollars at 2014 exchange rates, and then comparing this result to actual revenues in 2014.
+The presentation of the changes in revenues by product line excluding the effect of currency translation is a non-GAAP measure.
 We believe this non-GAAP measure helps investors gain an understanding of our underlying operations, consistent with how management measures and forecasts our performance, especially when comparing such results to prior periods or forecasts.
 This non-GAAP measure should not be considered superior to or a substitute for the corresponding GAAP measure.

-(In thousands) 2015 2015 2014 Increase (Decrease) Increase (Decrease) Excluding Effect of Currency Translation Papermaking Systems Product Lines: Stock-Preparation \$ 148,341 \$ 127,496 \$ 20,845 \$ 28,883 Doctoring, Cleaning, & Filtration 101,523 117,389 (15,866) (7,409) Fluid-Handling 92,797 103,314 (10,517) (603) \$ 342,661 \$ 348,199 \$ (5,538) \$ 20,871
+(In thousands) 2015 2014 Increase (Decrease) (Decrease) Excluding Effect of Currency Translation Papermaking Systems Product Lines: Stock-Preparation \$ 148,341 \$ 127,496 \$ 20,845 \$ 28,883 Doctoring, Cleaning, & Filtration 101,523 117,389 (15,866) (7,409) Fluid-Handling 92,797 103,314 (10,517) (603) \$ 342,661 \$ 348,199 \$ (5,538) \$ 20,871

 Revenues in our Stock-Preparation product line increased \$20.8 million, or 16%, in 2015 compared to 2014, including an \$8.1 million decrease due to the unfavorable effect of foreign currency translation.
 Excluding the effect of foreign currency translation, revenues from our Stock-Preparation product line increased \$28.9 million, or 23%, in 2015 compared to 2014, due to increased demand for our parts and consumables products at our North American and European operations, increased demand for our capital products at our North American and Chinese operations, and the inclusion of \$6.7 million in revenue from an acquisition made in 2014.
 Revenues in our Doctoring, Cleaning, & Filtration product line in 2015 included a decrease of \$8.5 million from the unfavorable effect of foreign currency translation compared to 2014.
-Excluding the unfavorable effect of foreign currency translation product line in 2015 decreased \$7.4 million, or 6%, compared to 2014, primarily due to decreased demand for our capital products at our North American decreased demand for our capital products at our European and North American operations.
+Excluding the unfavorable effect of foreign currency translation, revenues from our Doctoring, Cleaning, & Filtration product line in 2015 decreased \$7.4 million, or 6%, compared to 2014, primarily due to decreased demand for our capital products at our European and North American operations.
 This decrease was offset in part by increased demand for our parts and consumables products at our Chinese operations.
 Revenues in our Fluid-Handling product line in 2015 included a decrease of \$9.9 million from the unfavorable effect of foreign currency translation compared to 2014.
 Excluding the unfavorable effect of foreign currency translation, revenues in our Fluid-Handling product line decreased \$0.6 million, or 1%, in 2015 compared to 2014, primarily due to decreased demand for our parts and consumables products.